 - 2.1 The President shall execute Board documents on behalf of the Board unless such authority has been delegated to the Chief Executive Officer under specific circumstances. - 2.2 The President is empowered to chair Board meetings with all the commonly accepted authorities of that position (e.g., ruling, recognizing, keeping order, changing the order of announced agenda items). - 2.3 The President shall appoint Board committee members and committee's chair position. - 2.4 The President has no authority to supervise or direct the Chief Executive Officer.
-The President has no more authority than any other board members. - 2.5 The President shall work with the Chief Executive Officer in monitoring and planning the agenda forecast. - 2.6 The President may represent the Board to outside parties in announcing and presenting of the Board after formal Board action has been taken. - 2.7 The President may determine, in concert with the Chief Executive Officer as necessary, whether to place on an agenda consideration of documents of support or recognition (e.g., resolutions, commendations, certificates of appreciation, etc.) for individuals, organizations or efforts in the community by evaluating whether the individual, organization or effort has a clear nexus to issues relevant to the District. - 2.8 The President may also sign such certificates established in 2.7 upon successful approval of the Board. - 2.9 The President may make and second motions and vote in the same manner as other Board members. - 2.10 Agenda items may be added by the President or at the request of two board members. - 2.11 There is no veto power from the President.
+The President has no more authority than any other board members. - 2.5 The President shall work with the Chief Executive Officer in monitoring and planning the agenda forecast. - 2.6 The President may represent the Board to outside parties in announcing and presenting of the Board after formal Board action has been taken. - 2.7 The President may determine, in concert with the Chief Executive Officer as necessary, whether to place on an agenda consideration of documents of support or recognition (e.g., resolutions, commendations, certificates of appreciation, etc.) for individuals, organizations or efforts in the community by evaluating whether the individual, organization or effort has a clear nexus to issues relevant to the District. - 2.8 The President may also sign such certificates established in 2.7 upon successful approval of the Board. - 2.9 The President may make and second motions and vote in the same manner as other Board members. - 2.10 Agenda items may be added by the President or at the request of two board members.

+2.11 There is no veto power from the President.

-3. Board Vice-President/Secretary
+3. Board Vice-President

-The Board shall elect one of its members as Vice President/Secretary at the first regular meeting in December of each year.
+The Board shall elect one of its members as Vice President in accordance with Section 1 above.

-- 3.1 In the absence of the President, the Vice-President/Secretary shall perform the duties of the President. - 3.2 The Board Vice-President/Secretary shall provide for keeping of the minutes of all meetings of the Board in accordance with the adopted rules of the Board.
+3.1 In the absence of the President, the Vice-President shall perform the duties of the President.

+4. Board Secretary

+The Board shall elect a Secretary in accordance with Section 1 above.

-- 3.2.1 The Vice-President/Secretary shall sign the minutes of the Board meeting following their approval. - 3.3 The Vice President/Secretary shall give or cause to be given appropriate notices in accordance with the policies and bylaws or as required by law and shall act as custodian of District records and reports. - 3.4 The Vice-President/Secretary may delegate the Board Secretary duties to a District Staff member and not a member of the Board of Directors.
+- 4.1 The Secretary shall be charged with the safekeeping of the minutes of all meetings of the Board and Committees in accordance with the adopted rules of the Board shall sign the minutes in a ministerial capacity, following their approval of the Board. - 4.2 The Secretary shall give or cause to be given appropriate notices in accordance with the policies and bylaws or as required by law and shall act as custodian of District records and reports. - 4.3 The Secretary may delegate Board Secretary duties to a District Staff member and not a member of the Board of Directors.

-4. Board Treasurer
+5. Board Treasurer